Man charged with 2 slayings in infamous Australian cold case

 - Saying goodbye to Seattle’s Old Spaghetti Factory

-“There is still much work to be done, but this has already been the biggest and most complex investigation in WA (Western Australia) history,” O’Callaghan said.
+“There is still much work to be done, but this has already been the biggest and most complex investigation in WA (Western Australia) history,” Western Australia Police Commissioner Karl O’Callaghan told reporters in Perth.
 “These crimes shocked the west Australian public.”

-The suspect lives in the Perth suburb of Kewdale, about 20 kilometers (12 miles) east of Claremont.
+Edwards lives in the Perth suburb of Kewdale, about 20 kilometers (12 miles) east of Claremont.
 Police have accused him of abducting Rimmer, a 23-year-old childcare worker, on June 9, 1996, as she was on her way home from a night out with friends.
-Police say the man abducted Glennon, a 27-year-old lawyer, on March 14, 1997, after she, too, had spent the evening out with her friends.
+Police say Edwards abducted Glennon, a 27-year-old lawyer, on March 14, 1997, after she, too, had spent the evening out with her friends.

 The investigation into the disappearance of Spiers, an 18-year-old secretary, is ongoing, O’Callaghan said.

-The man was also charged with abducting a 17-year-old in 1995 as she walked through a Claremont park.
+Edwards was also charged with abducting a 17-year-old in 1995 as she walked through a Claremont park.
 The teen was forced into a vehicle and driven to a cemetery, where she was sexually assaulted, O’Callaghan said.
-The man also faces an indecent assault charge after police say he broke into the bedroom of an 18-year-old woman while she slept and attacked her.
+Edwards also faces an indecent assault charge after police say he broke into the bedroom of an 18-year-old woman while she slept and attacked her in 1988.

+Edwards appeared briefly in Perth Magistrates Court on Friday.
+He did not enter a plea and will return to court next month.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.